uswa504/Unix_Shell/README.txt

 Removed some errors ad now going to write pipe handling function chnaged the check_pipe function completely.
 NOW using strsep to seperate the arguments.
+Whenever i try to store the success scenerio of check_pipe function, there comes segmentation fault.